 Resolving dilemmas caused by conflicting obligations requires thoughtful consideration of all relevant factors and using an ethical decision-making process to reach the best decision.
 Nurses must consider relevant CNO practice standards and guidelines and organizational policies and guidelines.
 Also, nurses must identify key decision-makers, understand risks associated with the questioned activity, take into account the patient’s beliefs and examine personal beliefs and values, as applicable.

-When disagreeing with a patient’s care plan, guiding your decision-making these reflective questions may be helpful:
+When disagreeing with a patient’s care plan, the following reflective questions may help guide your decision-making:

 - What are my specific concerns about the patient’s care plan?

 - What evidence am I applying to the situation?

 - Have I consulted with other nursing colleagues, experts and other health care professionals to verify the concerns?
 What are the results?

 - Have I discussed my concerns with relevant leadership team members?

 - Have I advocated for additional support in resolving the issue?